Scottish-Tech-Army/Volunteer-app/README.md

    > npm usually is installed when Node.js is installed.
 Run the command `npm --version` to check if it is installed after installing Node.js in Command Terminal
 3. npx
    > Once you have npm, run the command `npx --version` to check if npx is installed.
 If that doesn't work, you can install npx with the command `npm install -g npx`
 4. [Install the Expo Go app on your iOS or Android phone](https://expo.dev/client) -- when you're developing the app locally, you'll use Expo Go to test the app on your phone.
+As part of this you'll need to [set up an Expo account](https://expo.dev/signup) if you don't have one already.

 # Code editor

+You can develop on your local machine.

+Or if you want, you can use a cloud-based alternative like [GitHub Codespaces](https://github.com/features/codespaces) (this might be good if you have a very slow laptop for instance).
+With a free GitHub plan you get up to 60 hours a month of development time in Codespaces (which is probably plenty to volunteer on this project!)
+You can [start a codespace here](https://github.com/codespaces) -- use the Blank template.

+## Visual Studio Code

 If you're using Visual Studio Code for development, it's recommended that you: